Blog for The Windseeker Thor Miramar MotorCoach

 The fuzzy little eagle chicks are definitely beginning to look like young birds, as they sit in the nest patiently waiting for some dinner from mom.
 The two kids were the subjects of a national naming contest conducted by Friends of Big Bear Valley.
 Their official names are now Gizmo and Sunny.

 The little eaglets are now more than 6 weeks old and are instinctively stretching their little wings as they look forward to becoming full-fledged fledglings.
 Young eagles are called fledglings once they leave the nest for the first time.
 They typically do so around 10-13 weeks of age.
 We are excited to watch Gizmo and Sunny develop into fledglings.
-Here Gizmo is stretching his wings as he imagines flying out into the open sky above Big Bear Lake.
-Mom Jackie looks on approvingly and little brother Sunny ducks for cover in the background.
+Here Sunny is stretching her wings as he imagines flying out into the open sky above Big Bear Lake.
+Mom Jackie looks on approvingly and little sister Gizmo ducks for cover in the background.

 We are pleased to report that on Aptil 14, we have arrived back down at Fern Ridge Shores on west side of Fern Ridge Lake, Oregon just west of Eugene.
 The lake is almost full for the season and should get there by end of the month, as the Army Corps allows it to fill gradually.
 The marinas are open and we'll be launching the boats very soon.
 Looking forward to another great sailing season at Fern Ridge Lake.
 We plan to be here all summer until the lake closes again October 1.